-Even the first Lego Movie is a content marketing stunt.
+Even the Lego Movie series is a content marketing stunt.

 Why do businesses do this kind of content marketing, though?

 After all, they aren’t outright selling their products.
-They are generating attention, sure.
+They’re generating attention, sure.
 But does that really matter?

 The short answer is yes.
-In today’s world, attention is as good as dollar bills.
+In today’s world, consumer attention is as good as dollar bills.